 - If you have short-listed a business school where the average age of students is much below or above your present age, you may feel out-of-place in the classroom

 - You are going for a graduate study in business and have finally decided to choose to do an MBA from the plethora of MBA programs available.
 Though this may feel like your biggest decision you will find that it is just the beginning

 - The different kind of programs you will come across can leave you feeling confused, and unsure as to how to go about choosing the best MBA program that suits you.

 - Don’t worry; this is normal, we hope that on reading this you will feel a lot more confident in making your decision.

 Below are the different types of MBA programs that are open to you:

 - Part time MBA: Allows you to continue working in your current job and attend classes in the evenings.
 This program takes three or more years to finish.

 - Full time MBA: You will have to join the business school full-time as a student, and perhaps even live on campus.
 A full time MBA program normally takes two years and sometimes taking even twelve or sixteen months to complete.

-- Executive MBA: f you have at least eight years of professional experience, this program is a better option for you.
-It allows you to keep your work schedule, classes are held on the weekends, and you skip the basics that are taught in normal MBAs, moving straight to advanced courses.
+- Executive MBA: If you have at least five years of professional experience, this program is a better option for you.
+It allows you to keep your work schedule, the classes are held full time weekdays as well as weekend options are available, and you skip the basics that are taught in normal MBAs, moving straight to advanced courses.
 Unlike a full time MBA programs, this is a course for people with experience in middle to senior-level management.

 - Certificate Program: This program is actually not an MBA Program; rather it is a management certificate.
 It allows you to specialize in a particular area of interest to gain skills that are important in a field and are highly valued in your specific job market.